yselvav/MineX-DreamNet/README.md

 ![MineX Banner](images/MineX_logo.png)

+> 🏆 **Prize Winner!** MineX secured a prize at the **DreamNet Character Agent Hackathon** thanks to this plugin.
+> Check the official announcement on [X](https://x.com/MineXsol/status/1943784345170587664).
+> Huge thanks to the DreamNet team for organizing such an inspiring event!

 > **Unlocking true ownership for 350&nbsp;million Minecraft players.**

 MineX is a **Minecraft server project** that bridges Web2 gameplay with Web3 ownership and AI-driven storytelling.
 For the **DreamNet Character Agent Hackathon**, we integrated DreamNet’s webhook and API to add original, fun, and dynamic AI-powered interactions to an special story mode and throughout the map.
 MineX is not affiliated with DreamNet outside of this hackathon (yet).